OutOfOrangeJuice/Tides-of-Fate/Character Creation/Classes/Combatant/Subclasses summary.md

 #### Gunner
 Stances: Smoke Dance, Thunder Strike, Lead Storm
-Smoke Dance is about both melee and ranged gun combat with light and medium firearms Thunder Strike does big hits from long range with heavier firearms Lead Storm focuses on wide area burst damage with heavy firearms
+Smoke Dance is about both melee and ranged gun combat with light and medium firearms Thunder Strike does big hits from long range with heavy firearms Lead Storm focuses on wide area burst damage with very heavy firearms